Meet the Team

 Lauren Unruh

-Lauren Unruh is a first-year MSc.
-Clinical Psychology student interested in research pertaining to health psychology.
+Lauren UnRuh is a MSc.
+Clinical Psychology student, entering her second year in September 2026, who is interested in research pertaining to health psychology.
 Much of her work experiences involve supporting the health and well-being of underserved members in the community, and she would like to contribute to evidence-based practices that create real-world impact for them.
-Her master’s project focuses on virtual cardiac rehabilitation for patients with heart disease living in rural Saskatchewan and the factors that either help or prevent them from using this virtual care.
-Her goal is to continue working with these communities after graduate school as a registered Clinical Psychologist and researcher.
+Her master’s project focuses on healthcare provider attitudes towards virtual cardiac rehabilitation, with the goal of improving access to care for residents in rural Saskatchewan.
+After graduate school, Lauren hopes to continue working with Saskatchewan communities as a registered clinical psychologist.

 Tahir Zaman